-Returning from Leave of Absence While in Phase II or Phase III
+Returning from Leave of Absence While in Phase II or Phase III a.
+Demonstrate proficiency performing

-A student returning from a leave of absence of 3 months or more is required to complete one 1⁄2 day review session (arranged by the clinical education department).
+A student returning from a leave of absence of 3 months or more is required to complete one $\frac{1}{2}$ day review session (arranged by the clinical education department).
 The review session must be completed successfully before continuing with clinical education.